sophieqguan/TwitterInsights/README.md

 	e.g. 'Tartaglia is the best': searching for sentiment on keyword 'Tartaglia' will return 'joy' emotion

-- getting list of related keywords discussed by user
+- getting list of related concepts discussed by user

-	e.g. 'thank you for the support' might return keywords such as 'Gratitude'
+	e.g. 'thank you for the support': searching for concept will return terms such as 'Gratitude'

+# Launch

+- Twitter users to be analyzed is listed in 'users.txt' under data

+- Keywords to search for is listed in 'keywords.txt' under data

+- results are generated as .csv file under data/output

 # Setup
 - Twitter API (using [Twitter4J](https://github.com/Twitter4J/Twitter4J))